 Table could not be displayed.

 Just like Ecobee and Nest, Honeywell is also a household name when it comes to Smart thermostats.
 Even though it is best known for its prime thermostat, Lyric Round, the Lyric T5 is also a force to reckon majorly because of its affordability.
 This Smart thermostat features a unique 7-Day Flexible Scheduling and Geofencing which has been hailed as the industry’s leading.
 Besides, it is compatible with Google Assistant, Amazon Alexa and even Apple HomeKit.
-What I like most about this thermostat is its price.
-While the likes of Nest Learning and Ecobee4 retail at almost $250, you can now start saving energy with the Lyric with just $100.

 On the downside, this Smart thermostat doesn’t display weather and can’t measure humidity like the Ecobee4.
 Worse enough, it lacks motion sensors and relies only on the proximity of your Smartphone.
 Besides, Smart integrations are limited to Alexa and HomeKit only.